CoddyVandler/rsschool-cv/cv.md

 ## Skills
 I have knowledge.
 However, they are not enough to work in a large IT company.
 And I will definitely replenish my level during this course.
 But I won't stop there.
 Now I know a little about HTML markup, JS, code reading.
 But I have such skills as perseverance and love of work.
+## Education
+My education has nothing close to this area.
+## Language
+I've always loved English.
+Since the age of 15, she has been actively studying self-education.
+Already now I speak with native speakers, understand speech, write in English, watch movies for fun, listen and write music.
+My level is A2.